-LGD has released a tool for setting up and managing scheduled scripts.
-It is designed to replace the Windows Task Scheduler.
+A tool for setting up and managing scheduled scripts, the task scheduler is designed to replace the Windows Task Scheduler.
 It allows users to schedule scripts for importing files and updating the database either every 30 min, every hour or daily.
 It pauses the MCM service before running each script and restarts it when the script is complete.

 Installation and Setup